Adjusting Filters

 Introduction

 After exposure values and frames have been found as described in Getting the Right Exposure for Good Point Clouds, it is time to adjust filters.
-More information about the filters can be found here: Processing Settings.
+More information about the filters can be found here: Filters.

 Cluster filter